Iran deal limps on as Europeans delay sanctions blow

 “I don’t think the Europeans have reached their red line yet, but the repeated violations and the fact we’re now entering (nuclear) proliferation territory means their credibility is on the line,” said a Western diplomat.

-Additional reporting by Parisa Hafezi Editing by Mark Heinrich, William Maclean
+Additional reporting by Parisa Hafezi in Dubai and Babak Dehghanpisheh in Geneva; Editing by Mark Heinrich, William Maclean and Alex Richardson